 * Out of several hundred Russian Frolov MDs, only a small group of these medical professionals consider the effects of lifestyle on breathing retraining.

-The understanding of breathing techniques comes from the knowledge of breathing parameters in both sick and healthy people as well as the effects of breathing patterns on cells' oxygen levels (see links to medical studies below).
+The understanding of respiratory exercises comes from the knowledge of breathing parameters in both sick and healthy people as well as the effects of breathing patterns on our cells' oxygen levels (see links to medical studies below).

-Breathing techniques can improve one's health only if they make one's breathing pattern after the breathing session lighter and slower in terms of minute ventilation.
+Respiratory exercises can only improve one's health if they make one's breathing pattern, after the breathing session, lighter and slower in terms of minute ventilation.
 In this case, the student also increases their body oxygen content, which is measured with the simple body-oxygen test.
-Hence, the personal goal is to achieve a slow and shallow (but diaphragmatic) unconscious breathing pattern manifested in better results for the body O2 test.
+Hence, the personal goal is to achieve a slow and shallow (but diaphragmatic) unconscious breathing pattern, which in turn manifests in better results for the body O2 test.
 In the long run, better morning results (for this test) reflect the efficiency of a proper breathing retraining technique.

-In relation to healthy lifestyle factors, the Buteyko breathing technique is the most advanced breathing technique, and only Hatha Yoga comes close.
+In relation to healthy lifestyle factors, the Buteyko breathing technique is the most advanced breath technique, only Hatha Yoga comes close.
 In relation to breathing exercises, the Buteyko method produces good results.

-The optimum breathing retraining program for a typical student with a chronic disease (hence, with less than 20 s for the body-oxygen test) includes breathwork with a breathing device (that traps a part of exhaled air) and an adherence to Buteyko lifestyle factors.
+Important note.
+The optimum breathing retraining program for a typical student with a chronic disease (and thus, with less than 20 s for the body-oxygen test) includes breathwork with a breathing device (that traps a part of exhaled air) and an adherence to Buteyko lifestyle factors.

-Pursed lip breathing web page provides an overview of this breathing technique, the health conditions it addressed (mostly COPD, but many others too), detailed instructions on how to use it, its physiology, and effects.
+The Pursed lip breathing web page provides an overview of this breath method, the health conditions it addresses (mostly COPD, but many others too), detailed instructions on how to use it, its physiology, and effects.